Migraine vs Headache

 • Physical neurological examination – checks reflexes, nerve function, balance and coordination.

-• Imaging tests – CT, MRI and angiogram scans help rule out aneurysms, tumors or other brain issues causing symptoms.
+• Imaging tests – CT, MRI and angiogram scans help rule out aneurysms, tumours or other brain issues causing symptoms.

 • Blood tests – screens for potential infections or medical conditions provoking head pain.